R. Kelly has been convicted twice in federal court. Will Cook County also prosecute him?

 Greenberg said the state-level cases carry lighter potential prison sentences than the federal counts for which Kelly already has been convicted.
 For any non-celebrity defendant, the Cook County cases would have been dropped after Kelly was indicted federally, Greenberg said.

-The Cook County charges stem from alleged sexual abuse of minor girls that took place as far back as 1998, as well as the 2003 sexual assault of a hairstylist who 24 at the time.
-Among the alleged victims is “Jane,” the then-14-year-old girl whose abuse was the basis of child pornography charges filed against the singer in 2002—which Kelly beat at trial in 2008—and the Chicago federal case that concluded last month.
+The Cook County charges stem from alleged sexual abuse of minor girls that took place as far back as 1998, as well as the 2003 sexual assault of a hairstylist who was 24 at the time.
+Among the alleged victims is “Jane,” the then-14-year-old girl whose abuse was the basis of child pornography charges filed against the singer in 2002 — which Kelly beat at trial in 2008 — and the Chicago federal case that concluded last month.
 Another victim in the Cook County cases appears to be Jerhonda Pace, who was one of the victims who testified in Kelly’s New York case.

-Note: Editor’s note: This article was updated to correct R. Kelly’s sentence in the New York case.